sfdc-db-gmail/unlocked-packages/docs/faq-unlocked-packages.md

 Q. What are package aliases and how do they work?
 </h2>

+In Summer '18 release, we made a set of improvements to enhance the usability of packaging commands in the SFDX CLI.
+As part of that, we introduced the concept of *aliases* to packages.
+Package aliases were developed to reduce the usage of package ids as the latter is non-intuitive.

+As most of you already know, aliases are used elsewhere in the CLI; for E.g.: alias for a scratch org.

+With package aliases, the following changes were introduced, as aimed at improving the usability:
+1. When the `force:package:create` command runs successfully, a package alias is automatically created in the `packageAliases` section of sfdx-project.json.
+E.g: `"revenue-optimizer": "0HoB00000004CWDKA2"`.
+Here, the alias name (`revenue-optimizer`) is the name of the package supplied in the `name` attribute of `force:package:create` command and the `0Ho` id is the package id that it maps to.
+2. When the `force:package:version:create` command runs successfully within the `--wait` time specified, a package version lias is automatically created in the `packageAliases` section of sfdx-project.json.
+E.g: `"revenue-optimizer@0.1.0-4": "04tB00000006DewIAE"`.
+Here, the alias name (`revenue-optimizer@0.1.0-4`) is the name of the package supplied in the `name` attribute of `force:package:create` command and the version number appended in the `major.minor.patch-build` number format.
+The id is the package version id that it maps to.
+3. It is possible to manually add, modify or remove entries in the `packageAliases` section.
+4. Once aliases are set up like this, in the rest of sfdx-project.json, the aliases can be used instead of cryptic ids.
+This makes the sfdx-project.json much more readable.
+5. In packaging commands, the aliases can be used instead of ids.
+In flags like `--package` and `--packages`, there is an option to supply either the package alias or the suitable ids.
+Using the aliases approach makes commands and scripts intuitive and readable.

 <h2 id="branch">
 Q. What are "branch" and "tag" attributes in package version and how do they work?
 </h2>